andyljones/noterminal/readme.md

 Sometimes you want a transient notebook.
 This extension adds a `/noterminal` endpoint to Jupyter that creates a new, empty notebook in a temporary directory, then deletes it when you close the tab.

+Once in a notebook, you can create a new noterminal with `noterminal:create` entry in the command palette, or the `T,T` shortcut.

 ### Dev Install
 Install the server extension:
 ```sh